The Importance of Keeping Active and Connected As We Age

 +

 If you’re daunted by the idea of being an octogenarian marathon runner, let me reassure you that while it’s important to stay active as we age, we don’t necessarily need to maintain the same level we did as young adults.
 Even a brisk nightly walk around the neighborhood can do a lot of good in our later years.
 The important thing to remember is that if we don’t maintain some level of physical activity, we can accelerate the aging process.
-Physical activity stimulates and increases blood flow into the brain, which is important in cognition and memory.
+Physical activity stimulates and increases blood flow into the brain, which is important in maintaining cognition and memory.

 Of course, if we maintain physical activity as we age, we also need time to rest and recover.
 In fact, we actually need that rest more than when we were younger.
 While we may not necessarily need more rest time, we need to make sure that we are getting enough rest to completely recover from various activities.
 No more skipping our recovery time and hoping we can just muscle through it—leave that invincible attitude for the young!